OdysseyMomentum/odysseymomentum.github.io/README.md

 4. 17 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 200 KLoc.

-## GitHub teams and private repos
+## About the GitHub setup

 - All the teams were created on forehand and email invites were send to the teamleads.
 - Please check these invite emails from GitHub.
-- Your team is added here [OdysseyMomentum Organization](https://github.com/odysseymomentum)
+- Your repo is added to a team that is part of the [OdysseyMomentum Organization](https://github.com/odysseymomentum)
-- Your repo can be private or public
+- Your team repo can be private or public

+## Adding more team members?

-- If you need team members to be added to org please find FrankFonteijn or MichielCuijpers on Discord
+If you need team members to be invited to team inside the org please find FrankFonteijn or MichielCuijpers on Discord

-## More private repos
+## More repos?

-- You can add more repos to your team yourself.
-- You first need to create the repository within the org (using the + next to your profile icon)
-- Then add the repo to your team -> repositories -> add -> and add the created respository
+You can add more repos to your team yourself, first create the repository within the org (using the + next to your profile icon).
+Then add the repo to your team -> repositories -> add -> and add the created respository.
+Adding the repo to the team will give your team members access.

 ## GitHub oAuth to login to Better Code Hub and run analysis